CorentinTh/Centreon-Check_RAM_as400/README.md

 # Check-RAM-as400-for-Centreon

 ## Description
-A simple shell pluggin to check the ram usage of an IBM i (AS400) server.
+A simple shell script to check the ram usage of an IBM i (AS400) server.
 This is intended for the monitoring tools Centreon.
 It uses the Simple Network Management Protocol (SNMP).

 It also produce performance data for graphical representation in Centreon.

 ## Download